Being a Hult Ambassador: 5 frequently asked questions

 Our class consists of students from over 15 countries, so our professor is able to call on those students when their country is being discussed in the Wall Street Journal.
 This has really opened my mind because I get to learn first-hand from students whose parents are politicians or powerful business men in their home countries.

 I’m learning and studying with individuals who will lead their country’s economies.
 It is an empowering feeling to be surrounded by entrepreneurs who have already started their own business or who will take over their family business in the near future.

 Have you rotated campuses during the summer?

 Yes!
-I’m currently on summer rotation in London and will be here from May to August.
-I’m taking two courses a week for six weeks.
+Last year I did a summer rotation to London, from May to August.
+I’m studied two courses a week for six weeks.

-I’m loving my class called ‘Changemaking’ because we had a startup executive present her company to us and our assignment is to come up with and present our recommendations on how to expand their company.
-The student with the best plan will be selected to help the company.
-It’s an amazing opportunity and I’m excited just to get the chance to consult/pitch recommendations to a real company as part of a school assignment.
+I loved my class called ‘Changemaking’ because we had a startup executive present her company to us and our assignment was to come up with and present our recommendations on how to expand her company.
+The student with the best plan was selected to help the company.
+It was an amazing opportunity and I’m glad I was part of, and will definitely help me in the future.

 I’m also fortunate enough to be able to live in a different country for the fourth time in my life.
-It’s been quite the adventure touring London with my boyfriend (who is also a Hult student and is from Ecuador) and our friends.
-We have been to the National Gallery, to see the Book of Mormon, to try caviar at Harrods in London, and we just got back from a short trip to Scotland and Wales during our one-week break between courses.
+It’s was quite an adventure touring London with my boyfriend (who is also a Hult student and is from Ecuador) and our friends.
+We visited the National Gallery, to see the Book of Mormon, tried caviar at Harrods, and went on a short trip to Scotland and Wales during our one-week break between courses.
 My life goal is to continue to keep on exploring new cultures, foods, languages, and places.